Keeping our pipes in tune with a growing population

 The Haweswater Aqueduct is a major feat of engineering.
 The pipeline, built between 1933 and 1955, has successfully served 2.5 million people in Cumbria, Lancashire and Greater Manchester for sixty years.

-In 2005 we began preparations to carry out inspections of the 109km pipeline knowing it wouldn’t be an easy task.
+In 2005 we began preparations to carry out inspections of the 110km pipeline knowing it wouldn’t be an easy task.

 While they were looking around our engineers identified areas of concern that posed a potential future risk to both water quality and supply.
 We took action straightaway to carry out maintenance work to the worst affected areas but it was clear that more work was needed.

-Independently verified research has clearly indicated that the preferred solution for customers and stakeholders is the replacement of all six tunnel sections along the length of the aqueduct.
-Investigations along the pipeline began in February 2019 and will be continuing to help us develop our proposals for the work.
-We will be putting our plans out for public consultation in Spring 2020.
-Come along to find out more and speak to the team, the details of our sessions are listed below.
-We expect to begin construction on the Haweswater Aqueduct Resilience Programme (HARP) in 2023.
+Detailed investigations indicated that the preferred solution for customers and stakeholders was the replacement of all six tunnel sections along the length of the aqueduct.
+Investigations along the pipeline began in February 2019 and the data gathered helped us develop our proposals for the work.
+We put our plans out for consultation in Spring 2020 and nine planning applications were submitted to seven different local planning authorities spanning across Cumbria, Lancashire and Greater Manchester.
+The planning permissions for The Haweswater Aqueduct Resilience Programme (Harp) are now confirmed.